WM Retail · Point of Sale Kiosk

 Collaborating with the Front-End Team to define scalable components that would support future growth and product evolution.

-Designing Touch-Friendly Components that leveraged conventional kiosk interaction patterns, ensuring an intuitive user experience.
+Designing Touch-Friendly Components that leveraged conventional kiosk interaction patterns, ensuring an intuitive experience.

 SUCCESS METRICS